Review

 What we like

-• Full aluminum case with real gasket-mount feel for under $200
+• Full aluminum body with real gasket-mount feel

 Could be better

-• Glorious Core software is functional but less polished than VIA/QMK
+• Glorious Core software is functional but not as polished as VIA/QMK

 Full Review